krzentner/language-world/data/text-davinci-003-old/chain_md/pick-place-wall-0.md

     Steps:  1.
-Put gripper above puck  2.
-Drop gripper around puck, being careful to avoid the wall  3.
-Close gripper around puck  4.
-Move puck to goal
+Put gripper above wall, in front of the puck  2.
+Drop the gripper in front of the puck  3.
+Push the puck to the goal  4.
+Grab the puck with the gripper  5.
+Move the puck to the target location
-    First, put the gripper above the puck, being careful to avoid the wall.
+    First, put the gripper above the wall, a bit in front of the puck.
-    - When the robot's gripper is not above the puck and the robot's gripper is not near the wall, the robot should put gripper above puck.
+    - When the robot's gripper is not in front of puck and the robot's gripper is not above wall, the robot should put gripper above wall.
+    Then, drop the gripper just in front of the puck.
+    - When the robot's gripper is not in front of puck and the robot's gripper is above wall, the robot should drop gripper in front of puck.
-    If the gripper isn't around the puck, put it around the puck but being careful to avoid the wall.
+    Now the gripper is over the wall, in front of the puck.
+Push the puck against the wall, towards the goal.
-    - When the robot's gripper is not around puck and the robot's gripper is open, the robot should drop gripper around puck, being careful to avoid the wall.
+    - When the robot's gripper is in front of puck and the robot's gripper is above wall, the robot should push puck to goal.
-    If the gripper is near the puck and open, maybe we can grab it by closing the gripper.
+    The puck should now be behind the wall.
+Grab the puck with the gripper.
-    - When the robot's gripper is near puck and the robot's gripper is open, the robot should close gripper around puck.
+    - When the robot's gripper is in front of puck and the puck is behind wall, the robot should grab puck.
-    We closed the gripper, and the puck is still near the gripper, so maybe we grabbed it.
-Try to move the puck to the goal.
-If we didn't grab it, we'll just go back to an earlier step.
+    Finally, move the puck to the target location.
-    - When the robot's gripper is above puck and the robot's gripper is closed, the robot should place puck at goal.
+    - When the robot's gripper is closed around puck, the robot should place puck at goal.